Customizing and Extending the Universal Editor customizing-extending

 ]

 Although a component or components may generally be available to your authors, there may be certain situations where it does not make sense.
-In such cases, you can hide components in the properties rail by adding a condition attribute to the fields of the component model.
+In such cases, you can hide components in the properties panel by adding a condition attribute to the fields of the component model.

 Conditions can be defined using JsonLogic schema.
 If the condition is true, then the field will be displayed.
 If the condition is false, then the field will be hidden.